Richienb/devbed/README.md

 ## Usage

+### Quickstart

+To begin, install some packages with `npm i -g yo generator-minecraft-addon-devbed` or with yarn: `yarn global add yo generator-minecraft-addon-devbed`

+Then run `yo minecraft-addon-devbed`.

+### Manual installation

 Install DevBed by running `npm install devbed` or with yarn: `yarn add devbed`.

 Then add the following code to the top of your `client.js` and `server.js` files: